MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-integrate-endpoints.md

 |Diagnostic Log collection service|Azure Storage provided Blob SAS URL|HTTPS|443|Public VIP - /27|
 |     |     |     |     |     |

-Outbound URLs are load balanced using Azure traffic manager to provide the best possible connectivity based on geographical location.
-With load balanced URLs, Microsoft can update and change backend endpoints without impacting customers.
-Microsoft does not share the list of IP addresses for the load balanced URLs.
+Outbound URLs are load balanced using Azure traffic manager to provide the best possible connectivity based on geographic location.
+With load balanced URLs, Microsoft can update and change backend endpoints without affecting customers.
+Microsoft doesn't share the list of IP addresses for the load balanced URLs.
 You should use a device that supports filtering by URL rather than by IP.

 Outbound DNS is required at all times; what varies is the source querying the external DNS and what sort of identity integration was chosen.
 During deployment for a connected scenario, the DVM that sits on the BMC network needs outbound access.
 But after deployment, the DNS service moves to an internal component that will send queries through a Public VIP.
 At that time, the outbound DNS access through the BMC network can be removed, but the Public VIP access to that DNS server must remain or else authentication will fail.